 If you're not using Bing Ads, you're missing out on 30% of US search traffic.

 Not to mention the lower cost for most keywords.

-Also, chances are, your competitors may have passed up on Bing ads too, which means you’ll have a monopoly in there.
-An effective paid search strategy should leverage several different channels whenever available.
+Also, chances are, your competitors may have passed up on Bing ads too, which means you'll have a monopoly in there.
+An effective pay per click advertising campaign should leverage several different channels whenever available.
 (Here's some pro tips showing advanced ppc tactics you should be using)

 3. Retargeting lists for search ads

 This basically means you can target your past visitors when they're back, searching for keywords in your campaign.